 - Implementation of the 141.3 CTCSS/PL as a “travel tone” that people could program into their radios as a standard when traveling or visiting different areas.

 - Originally, the repeater pair 462/467.675 was cited but morphed into ANY repeater pair using 141.3 as a standard PL access and did not require prior permission.

 With renewed interest in the Open Repeater Initiative, we share this information with everyone AND officially support this Initiative.

-This day, we support the Open Repeater Initiative, both in idea and PL.
-This PL will be opened on repeaters as available but we want to just simply have Open Repeaters.
+This day, we support the Open Repeater Initiative, both in idea and CTCSS.
+This CTCSS will be opened on repeaters as available but we want to just simply have Open Repeaters.
 Tools people can use as they visit with readily identifiable access information via web or contact.
 Repeaters that participate in the Open Repeater Initiative that are in the Arkansas GMRS Repeater Group will be notated on their individual repeater pages.

 You must be logged in to post a comment.